PRECIOUS-Gold hits 1-week high as trade jitters dampen risk appetite

 Also, Indians were expected to buy at least 10 percent more gold during the annual Hindu and Jain holy festival of Akshaya Tritiya than a year ago, supporting physical demand in Asia.

-Palladium rose 0.6 percent to $1,335.79 an ounce.
+Palladium was steady at $1,330 an ounce.
 (Reporting by Nallur Sethuraman in Bengaluru, Editing by Sherry Jacob-Phillips)